aspnet/Blazor.Docs/docs/host-and-deploy/index.md

 ## Hosted deployment with ASP.NET Core

-Under the hosted deployment model, a Blazor client-side app is hosted inside an ASP.NET Core server-side project.
-The published ASP.NET Core project is deployed to the web server or hosting service.
+In a hosted deployment, an ASP.NET Core app handles single-page application routing and hosts the Blazor app's static files.
+The published app is deployed to the web server or hosting service.

-Blazor integrates with ASP.NET Core to handle single-page application routing and to host the Blazor app as static files.

-ASP.NET Core apps:

-* Host Blazor apps by first referencing them as dependencies.
-* Configure each app in the server-side app's middleware pipeline with the `UseBlazor` extension method on [IApplicationBuilder](https://docs.microsoft.com/dotnet/api/microsoft.aspnetcore.builder.iapplicationbuilder) in `Startup.Configure`.
+In the ASP.NET Core app, each hosted Blazor app is configured with the `UseBlazor` extension method on [IApplicationBuilder](https://docs.microsoft.com/dotnet/api/microsoft.aspnetcore.builder.iapplicationbuilder) in `Startup.Configure`:

 ```csharp
 public void Configure(IApplicationBuilder app, IHostingEnvironment env)